Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Numerical strategy

 Without loss of generality we consider the computational domain $\Omega=[0,1]^d$, $d=1,2,3$.
-A recursive dyadic subdivision of $\Omega$ is then performed yielding $2^{dj}$ cells (segments, squares or cubes) of equal size at each grid-level $j$, from $j=1$ to $j=J$.
-Levels $0$ and $J$ stand, respectively, for the whole computational domain $\Omega$ and the mesh at the finest spatial resolution.
-An adapted spatial discretization can be thus achieved by truncating the set of nested grids throughout the tree as shown in Figure~\ref{labelgrid} for a one-dimensional case.
+A recursive dyadic subdivision of $\Omega$ is then performed, yielding $2^{dj}$ cells (segments, squares or cubes) of equal size at each grid-level $j$, from $j=1$ to $j=J$.
+Levels $0$ and $J$ correspond, respectively, to the whole computational domain $\Omega$ and the mesh at the finest spatial resolution.
+An adapted spatial representation can be thus achieved by trimming the set of nested grids throughout the tree, as shown in Figure~\ref{labelgrid} for a one-dimensional case.
 In particular the adapted grid is given by the \emph{leaves} of the tree.
-Finite volumes are associated with all cells of the tree and throughout this paper we will refer to all cells, including the leaves, and their corresponding finite volumes as \emph{nodes}.
+Finite volumes are associated with all cells of the tree, and throughout this paper we will refer to all cells, including the leaves, and their corresponding finite volumes as \emph{nodes}.
 The \emph{root} of the tree is the entire domain $\Omega$.
-Even though the solution of problem (\ref{thesystem}) is performed on the adapted mesh, that is on the leaf nodes, the solution is updated and stored at all nodes of the tree.
-Hence, we denote $\mathbf{U}_j$ as the set of values at nodes of level $j$.
-Data at different levels of discretization are related by two inter-level transformations performed by means of the \emph{projection} and \emph{prediction} operators.
-The projection operator, $P^j_{j-1}$, which maps $\mathbf{U}_j$ to $\mathbf{U}_{j-1}$, is obtained through exact averages computed at the finer level; that is, for a given node at level $j-1$ one takes the average of values associated with its children at the successive level $j$.
-The prediction operator, $P^{j-1}_j$, which maps $\mathbf{U}_{j-1}$ to an approximation $\hat{\mathbf{U}}_j$ of $\mathbf{U}_{j}$.
-The following two constraints must be observed when defining $P^{j-1}_j$ \cite{Cohen03}: \begin{enumerate} \item The prediction must be local, that is, it must depend on cells contained in a finite neighborhood. \item The prediction must be consistent with the projection in the sense that $P_{j-1}^j \circ P_j^{j-1} = Id$. \end{enumerate}
+Even though the solution of problem (\ref{thesystem}) is only performed on the adapted mesh, that is on the leaf nodes, the solution is updated and stored at all nodes of the tree.
+The set of values at nodes of level $j$ is denoted as $\mathbf{U}_j$.
+Data at different levels of discretization are related by two inter-level transformations defined by the \emph{projection} and \emph{prediction} operators.
+The projection operator, $P^j_{j-1}$, which maps $\mathbf{U}_j$ to $\mathbf{U}_{j-1}$, is obtained through exact averages computed at the finer level; that is, for a given node at level $j-1$ one computes the average of the $2^{d}$ nested nodes at the successive finer level $j$.
+The prediction operator, $P^{j-1}_j$, maps $\mathbf{U}_{j-1}$ to an approximation $\hat{\mathbf{U}}_j$ of $\mathbf{U}_{j}$; that is, the value of a given node at level $j$ is approximated based on the surrounding coarser nodes at level $j-1$.